MobileGL-Dev/MobileGlues-release/CompatibleShaders.md

 <!-- markdownlint-disable MD033 -->

+> [!WARNING]
+>
+> ⚠️ **Disclaimer:** This compatibility list is based on testing conducted on **March 14, 2025**.
+> Shader packs and rendering engines (Iris/Sodium) are frequently updated — as a result, **some information listed above may no longer be accurate**.
+> Please verify shader functionality using the latest versions before relying on this list.

 # Compatible Shaders

 |             **Shader**              | **Compatibility** | **Path Tracing** | **Realtime Shadows** | **Water Reflections** | **PBR Textures** |                   **Requirements**                    |                                           **Notes**                                           |